SEIR-7-06/react-state-counter/README.md

 6. At this point, we are back to the beginning.
 The app is not doing anything and just patiently waiting.
 When a user clicks on the "Decrement" or "Increment" button the whole process will be kicked off again.

-Again these concepts are challenging at first and most likely very new to you.
-So **take some time to review this flow with your own code and even rebuild the Counter App from the begining to review these concepts.** After building many React apps these concepts will become second nature but you must first put in the time solidifying the fundamentals.
+Again these concepts are challenging at first and most likely very new to you. **Take some time to review this flow with your own code.
+To help solidify these concepts more rebuild the Counter App from the begining.
+You will likely find you pick up more the second or third time around.**

+Eventually these concepts will become second nature but you first must put in the time to solidify the fundamentals.

 Happy Reacting!